-- Range hoods can be heavy to mount, so always ask a friend for help. - Wear protective gloves when handling the range hood and its filters.
+- · Range hoods can be heavy to mount, so always ask a friend for help. - Wear protective gloves when handling the range hood and its filters.
 The edges can be sharp. - For residential use only.
 Do not install your hood in a restaurant or other commercial environment.
 Our hoods do not abide by the rules and regulations for commercial use. - Do not use your hood to vent hazardous or explosive materials and vapors.
-This is incredibly dangerous and may result in serious injury. - · When cleaning the unit, make sure the power is turned off. - When troubleshooting or replacing the touch panel, circuit board, or other electrical components, turn power to the range hood off. - Check your local codes and regulations to see what type of ductwork is required, as some codes require rigid metal ductwork.
-Avoid using flex duct for your range hood, as it can wear down quickly, cause air to escape into your walls or attic, and create suction issues such as back pressure. - Never vent your ducted hood into an attic, joists in your ceiling, or a soffit.
-Always vent the hood to the outside to keep grease, smoke, and unwanted contaminants out of your home. - · Avoid electrical wiring when drilling a hole into your wall or ceiling for ductwork. - Clean or replace old ductwork with new rigid ductwork to prevent potential grease fires and increase the efficiency of your range hood. - Seal all joints in your duct system with aluminum tape to prevent air from escaping in your walls or attic. - Check your local regulations to determine if you need make-up air, especially if you operate a powerful range hood (600+ CFM) in a small kitchen.
+This is incredibly dangerous and may result in serious injury. - · When cleaning the unit, make sure the power is turned off. - When troubleshooting or replacing the touch panel, circuit board, or other electrical components, turn power to the range hood off. - Check your local codes and regulations to see what type of ductwork is required.
+Some codes require rigid metal ductwork.
+Do not use flex duct for your range hood, as it can wear down quickly.
+Air may escape into your walls or attic. - Never vent your ducted hood into an attic, joists in your ceiling, or a soffit.
+Always vent the hood to the outside to keep grease, smoke, and unwanted contaminants out of your home. - · Avoid electrical wiring when drilling a hole into your wall or ceiling for ductwork. - Clean or replace old ductwork with new rigid ductwork to prevent potential grease fires and increase the efficiency of your range hood. - Seal all joints in your duct system with aluminum tape to prevent air from escaping in your walls or attic. - Check your local regulations to determine if you need make-up air.
 When a range hood vents air out of your home, that air has to be replaced.
-If make-up air is required, it cannot tie into the hood.
+If you operate a powerful range hood (600+ CFM) in a small kitchen, you may need makeup air.
 We do not sell makeup air kits. - Clean your range hood filters, grease trays, and the range hood every few weeks.
 Heavy grease buildup shortens the life of your hood and it may lead to a grease fire. - All Proline range hoods are ETL certified.
 They meet all industry standards and regulations to ensure your safety. - Use the high setting on your range hood to vent heavy smoke or heat in case of emergency.
-Otherwise, use the lower settings to prolong the life of your hood. - · While your range hood is on, do not leave your cooking area unattended. - When cooking with oils, do not heat them past their smoke point.
+Otherwise, use the lower settings to prolong the life of your hood. - While your range hood is on, do not leave your cooking area unattended. - When cooking with oils, do not heat them past their smoke point.
 If oil starts smoking, turn off the burner and discard any food that came into contact with it.
 Do not use Extra Virgin Olive Oil in high heat, since it starts to smoke at around 300° Fahrenheit.